 If you're interested in doing some shopping whilst on holiday, read more in our dedicated article about shopping in Fuerteventura.

 The chipmunks in Fuerteventura are a big attraction for lots of tourists and you can see them in Corralejo also.
 Just walk past Mercadona and you should see a path on the right and on that path you should find loads of chipmunks.
-Although the authorities have issued a recommendation against feeding them, since they are an invasive species, people like to feed them fruits and vegetables such as apples and cucumber.
+Although the authorities have issued a recommendation against feeding them, since they are an invasive species, people like to feed them fruits and vegetables such as apples and cucumbers.

 One of the great things about the Spaniards is that they know how to party.
 And they truly have a lot of fiestas throughout the year.